- Become Fluent in Spanish: Defining Fluent Before We Get StartedWhat Does Being Bilingual Mean?

 Read Spanish as much as you can.
 There are plenty of Spanish newspapers and magazines that you can read online for free.
 You can keep up to date with the news from all over the Spanish-speaking world.

 If you want to become bilingual, you usually have to start young.
-Children have a number of advantages when it comes to learning.
+There is no minimum age to learn Spanish, and children have a number of advantages when it comes to learning.
 Plenty of scientific studies have proved it.
-If you want to get them into languages at a young age, specialized bilingual schooling is a great option.
+If you want to get them into languages at a young age, specialised bilingual schooling is a great option.